by Jan Hatchett

 7. Take Advantage Of The End Of Gardening Season

 Chickens are not known for their land clearing abilities, but many breeds can forage well and find small lizards, insects, grubs, and other items to feed themselves on if they have the space to move around.
-At the end of a gardening season, release chickens into the fenced area and let them make quick work of dying plants, insects and dropped vegetable matter.
+At the end of a gardening season, release chickens into the fenced area and let them make quick work of dying plants, herbs, insects and dropped vegetable matter.
 They will donate a bit of good fertilizer to mix into your soil to rest and break down over the colder months until you are ready to plant again.

 8. Don’t Forget About Table Scraps